 The College has prepared three documents that list the competencies that all applicants, depending on the type of nurse they're applying to be, must demonstrate before they can practise in Ontario:

-- RNs: Competencies for Entry-Level Registered Nurse Practice
+- RNs: Entry-to-Practice Competencies for Registered Nurses

-- RPNs: Entry-to-Practice Competencies for Ontario RPNs
+- RPNs: Entry-to-Practice Competencies for Ontario Registered Practical Nurses